Home / Tough Topics Explained / The Spirit vs. The Flesh

 When we choose the Spirit living within us rather than the flesh, we get a completely different set of behaviors.
 Rather than a set of behaviors centered on “Me” we get a set of behaviors seeking the best for others.
 The law of God can be summarized in two statements, loving God and loving others.
 When we choose the Spirit over the flesh to power our lives, we get the Spirit working out the law of God.
 The first of the fruits of the Spirit, “love,” can be said to summarize the rest.

-The next fruit is “joy’.
+The next fruit listed in Galatians 5:22 is “joy’.
+The greek word for “joy” here is “chara”.
 The Spirit is glad to serve others and to serve God.
 This same word “chara” is used to describe the joy of a woman after the travails of child birth in John 16:21.
 The result of service to others and obedience to Christ creates a satisfaction akin to bringing a new child into the world.
 It is difficult, but worth it.

 Peace and patience seem to go together.
 Patience, by definition, means there is something irritating we are putting up with.
 When we bear with the faults or quirks of others, we sow peace.
 Enmity comes about when we engage in a battle to coerce them to change in a way that does not irritate us.
 The best way to accomplish change in others is often through exercising patience ourselves.